-3.16 CUDA Array Interface (Version 3)
+3.15 CUDA Array Interface (Version 2)

-The CUDA Array Interface (or CAI) is created for interoperability between different implementations of CUDA array-like objects in various projects.
-The idea is borrowed from the NumPy array interface.
+The cuda array interface is created for interoperability between different implementation of GPU array-like objects in various projects.
+The idea is borrowed from the numpy array interface.

 Note: Currently, we only define the Python-side interface.
 In the future, we may add a C-side interface for efficient exchange of the information in compiled code.